Angela Angel: Post-legislative career

+In 2026, Angel ran for the Maryland House of Delegates in District 25, but was defeated in the Democratic primary by incumbents Denise Roberts, Karen Toles, and Kent Roberson.

 Personal life

 In June 2012, Angel briefly lived in a homeless shelter after escaping an abusive marriage.
 She is a single mother of five children.
 She is Catholic.

 Political positions

 Development initiatives

 During her House campaign, Angel said that she would support efforts to bring the FBI headquarters to Prince George's County.

 Education

 During her House campaign, Angel said that she supported universal pre-K.

 Health care

 In 2018, Angel was a sponsor of the Healthy Maryland Act, a bill that would establish a universal single-payer healthcare system in Maryland.

 Immigration

 In November 2015, Angel signed a letter condemning Governor Larry Hogan's decision to block Syrian refugees from resettling to Maryland.

 Social issues

 During the 2016 legislative session, Angel introduced legislation to change the definition of abuse to include harassment and malicious destruction of property.
 The bill died in the House Judicial Proceedings Committee, prompting Angel to attach her legislation as an amendment, which passed the House with a vote of 65-60, to a domestic-violence-related bill introduced by state Senator Victor R. Ramirez.
 Veteran lawmakers accused Angel of violating constitutional rules by making this move, with House parliamentarian William Frick arguing that reviving a dead bill by grafting it onto a live bill "upends the integrity of the committee system that first put the brakes on Angel's legislation".
 The House passed Ramirez's bill as amended, but the legislation died in the Senate.

 Angel supported a 2018 historically Black colleges and universities lawsuit against the state of Maryland, saying that "institutions with predominantly Black student bodies should be given equitable funding by the state with those with White students in the majority".